Environmental Stewardship

 Policies and Standards

-- Ensure all aspects comply with Lundin Mining policies and standards and accepted international practice;
+- All aspects comply with Lundin Mining policies and standards and accepted international practice;

-- Ensure all aspects comply with commitments to stakeholders; and
+- All aspects comply with commitments to stakeholders; and

-- Ensure leadership, personal commitment, and accountability from all employees, consultants, and contractors is embedded throughout all aspects of tailings management.
+- Leadership, personal commitment, and accountability from all employees, consultants, and contractors is embedded throughout all aspects of tailings management.

 Goverance